GotFaceGit/Quatro-Irmaos/README.md

 ##### * Note: if you are cloning into your terminal folder, you can get the link from the green button that says "code".
 Type git clone, paste the link and hit return.
 ***
 ### Description
-##### This is a hybrid grid game.
-It looks like connect four.
-It behaves like tic-tac-toe game.
+##### This is a hybrid game.
+It looks like Connect Four.
+It behaves like Tic-Tac-Toe.
+The difference is, the game relieves the players from the physical world limitations of having to build up to create a win.
+It allows the player to play anywhere.
+This creates a slightly different win strategy than what is needed for Connect Four or Tic-Tac-Toe.
 ***

 #### ***Technologies Used***